 In the ‘why-erarchy,’ purpose is just below values.
 Purpose answers how your organization’s output improves someone or something; core values answer why your purpose matters.
 Whereas core values point people to your fundamentally important beliefs, your organization’s purpose spotlights the meaningful results of your work.
 Most organizational activity should support accomplishing your purpose.

 Example: Acme’s purpose: “To protect the well-being of those in mourning.”

 Notice how Acme’s stated purpose relates to security, Acme’s external value.
-Also note how the purpose statement introduces an active verb, “protect,” that Acme team members can point toward.
+Also note, Acme team members can point to how the purpose statement introduces an active verb, "protect."
 Finally, note how the Acme purpose statement begins to define an important group of people to serve, “those in mourning.”
-In this example, the focus is on the value of Acme’s work during the most vulnerable moment rather than on the purchase moment for life insurance customers.
+In this example, the focus is on the value of Acme's work during the most vulnerable moment rather than on the purchase moment for life insurance customers.